Face Lift Surgery at New Victoria Hospital

 You should cease smoking well before surgery and not start again until the wounds have fully healed, usually 3 weeks after the operation.
 Although nicotine replacement products such as spray, patch or gum are of great assistance, these products also adversely affect wound healing and should be avoided for the same period.

-You will be unable to drive for a day or two following the procedure, so you should arrange for someone to collect you from the hospital.
+You will be unable to drive for a day or two following the face lift procedure, so you should arrange for someone to collect you from the hospital.

 If your hair is very short, you might want to let it grow before surgery, so that it is long enough to cover scars while they heal.
-Alternatively it is a good idea to bring a scarf to wear when you leave hospital.
+Alternatively it is a good idea to bring a scarf to wear when you leave New Victoria Hospital.

 How long does it take to recover?

-Following the operation you should be pain free or experience only minimal pain.
+Following the face lift surgery you should be pain free or experience only minimal pain.
 Painkillers will, nevertheless, be prescribed.

 Because of the local anaesthesia injected, you will find that parts of your face will be temporarily weakened and numb following surgery.
 This should be a short-lived effect and normally pass by the following morning.
 Most of the scars will be hidden within your hairline and in the normal creases of your skin.